firedev/pf-website/src/trip.md

 I preach tripping outside so you can blend in with nature.
 The best place is somewhere far reaching.
 The best times are sunrise, sunset and the full moon.

 Music has serious healing effect.
 The magic is in the frequencies.
-I plan to get the best portable sound system.
+Get the best portable sound system.
 Go to an inhabited island during the full moon and power it on.
 Hug the bass and feel the vibrations.
 Feel the magic.

 Take off at the top of a mountain.
 The sky is magnificent on a starry night.
 The morning clouds that spread below.
 The